liberland/Constitution/Liberland-constitution.md

 * **§III.14.** No person shall be deprived of the right to own, manufacture, sell, and bear arms unless declared otherwise by a court of law on mental health grounds.
 * **§III.15.** No person shall be prevented from challenging an administrative decision given in respect of his or her via the procedure of judicial review.
 * **§III.16.** No person shall be tried for disobedience against an unlawful action of any agent of the Public Administration and/or against unconstitutional law.
+* **§III.17.** No person shall be deprived of his or her citizenship otherwise than by a court of law.

 ## Political Institutions

 ### Article IV: The Legislative Power

-* **§IV.1.** All legislative powers of the Free Republic of Liberland shall be vested in the Citizens of the Free Republic of Liberland, hereinafter “the Citizens”, and the Assembly of the Free Republic of Liberland, hereinafter “the Assembly” which shall exercise it on behalf of the Citizens.
+* **§IV.1.** All legislative powers of the Free Republic of Liberland shall be vested in the Citizens of the Free Republic of Liberland and the Assembly of the Free Republic of Liberland, hereinafter, "the Assembly", which shall exercise it on behalf of the Citizens.
 * **§IV.2.** The Assembly shall consist of twenty Assembly Representatives elected by the Citizens in the General Election held every four years.
 * **§IV.3.** No Assembly Representative shall hold the office for more than eight years.
-* **§IV.4.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, hereinafter, “the Chancellor”, who shall form the Cabinet of the Free Republic of Liberland, hereinafter “the Cabinet”, with the majority of no fewer than eleven votes.
+* **§IV.4.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, hereinafter, “the Chancellor”, who shall form the Cabinet of the Free Republic of Liberland, hereinafter, "the Cabinet", with the majority of no fewer than eleven votes; all members of the Cabinet shall be drawn from citizenry.
 * **§IV.5.** The Assembly shall have the power to withdraw confidence from the Chancellor along with his Cabinet by passing the constructive motion of no confidence with the majority of no fewer than eleven votes, only if there is a majority for a prospective successor; confidence from a single Member of the Cabinet can be withdrawn by passing the ordinary motion of no confidence with the majority of no fewer than eleven votes.
 * **§IV.6.** If no Chancellor is elected in accordance with the procedure provided in §IV.4 for more than ninety days, the General Election must be held.
 * **§IV.7.** The power to initiate a legislative procedure shall lie with the Cabinet only.